-Mr. Gordon, who defeated former Palo Alto Mayor Yoriko Kishimoto and Menlo Park venture capitalist Josh Becker in the Democratic primary in June, convincingly defeated his Republican challenger Greg Conlon on Nov.
-2 in the heavily Democratic district.
+Gordon, who defeated former Palo Alto Mayor Yoriko Kishimoto and Menlo Park venture capitalist Josh Becker in the Democratic primary in June, convincingly defeated his Republican challenger Greg Conlon Tuesday in the heavily Democratic district.

-Mr. Gordon thanked his supporters in the party's Palo Alto headquarters on election night and said he looked forward to the major challenges in Sacramento, which he called a "strange and insidious place."
+Gordon's victory was a gleam of good news for local Democrats on a day when the party took a political pounding and lost its majority in the U.S. House of Representatives.
+At about 9:30 p.m., a cautiously optimistic Gordon thanked his supporters in the party's Palo Alto headquarters and said he looked forward to the major challenges in Sacramento, which he called a "strange and insidious place."

-"I want you to know that I understand this will be the most difficult job I've ever taken on," he said.
+"I want you to know that I understand this will be the most difficult job I've ever taken on," Gordon said.

-Mr. Ruskin said Nov.
-2 that he plans to run for the seat currently occupied by state Sen. Joe Simitian, a Palo Alto Democrat whose term expires in two years.
-Both Mr. Ruskin and Mr. Simitian stopped by the party headquarters Tuesday evening to congratulate Mr. Gordon and console the party faithful over the national results.
+Ruskin said Tuesday that he plans to run for the seat currently occupied by state Sen. Joe Simitian, a Palo Alto Democrat whose term expires in two years.
+Both Ruskin and Simitian stopped by the party headquarters Tuesday evening to congratulate Gordon and console the party faithful over the national results.